 You must keep all communal areas clear - we have fire safety notices that tell you what is allowed in communal areas and what is not allowed.

 The stairways are the escape routes, and must be kept completely clear.
 Fire doors must be kept closed, not propped open.

 We maintain these areas weekly but please report any piles of rubbish or other items to your housing officer immediately.
 You can call us on 01305 216060.

 Does your front and back door meet with fire regulations?
-If not, you could be in breach of your lease as well as putting your friends, family and neighbours at risk.
+If not, and you're a leaseholder, you could be in breach of your lease as well as putting your friends, family and neighbours at risk.

 Your front and back doors should have a fire resistance of at least 30 minutes with a smoke seal fitted.
 This would allow you more time to escape a building and help to reduce the time a fire takes to spread.